 If you have sold or otherwise disposed of your vehicle, and have acquired a replacement vehicle, you may be able to transfer the license plate.
 This transfer may exempt you from the $225 Initial Registration Fee.

-If you have cancelled your auto insurance but still have possession of the vehicle, the registered owner must bring the license plate and registration into a local Tax Collector’s office.
+If you have cancelled your auto insurance but still have possession of the vehicle, the registered owner must surrender the plate.
+The owner of a license plate can mail it to our office or relinquish the plate in person.
 The specialist will take possession of your license plate and provide you with the documentation that you will need to retain.
 If you choose to reinstate your insurance and register the same vehicle or another vehicle you acquire, you would need to submit this documentation to avoid the $225 Initial Registration Fee, if applicable.

 Returned Check Service Fees

 Should a check for payment of taxes be returned to our office, by your bank, as unpaid, Florida Statute 68.065 authorizes the Tax Collector to assess a service charge as follows:

 - Check amount less than $50.00 = $25.00